Can Listening Make You a Better Leader?

 However, it is equally important to know when to listen properly.
 In our experience, many leaders struggle with the concept of active listening.
 If you’re ready to listen, read on.
 We’ll tell you more about how you can develop this skill and become a better leader.

-Our ability to listen effectively is often impaired by our own internal dialogues, assumptions, and agendas.
+Our ability to listen effectively is often impaired by our own internal dialogues, assumptions and agendas.
 Despite what we may believe, just like expressing strong opinions and taking decisive actions, listening is an active process that involves focusing on what is being said whilst simultaneously bracketing our own intrusive thoughts and distractions.
-Those leaders who apply genuine listening skills and engender this trait within their people are far more likely to generate a thriving organisation.
+Those leaders who apply genuine listening skills are far more likely to generate a thriving organisation.

 Moreover, we risk jeopardising the future progress of the organisation by failing to allow the full expression of diversity.
 Innovation is generally promoted by listening.
 When a leader is too directive or quick to react, the organisation misses out on any improvements or solutions that another individual might discover by applying their unique background to the situation.

 Leaders who judge others too quickly are extremely unlikely to be applying active listening skills!
 Being decisive can also easily lend itself to making snap judgements and rejecting different styles or approaches to a situation.
 Leaders who are effective listeners validate and ask clarifying questions – they do not make assumptions, but use the interaction as an opportunity to learn.
 Conversely, when we judge, we tend to limit innovation and de-motivate employees by reducing feelings of responsibility, control and importance.
 Active listening requires a far greater degree of time and patience than traditional forms of leadership, but it also opens us to new ways of looking at the world and others.
 In doing so, it makes us far more approachable, inspires more honest conversations and promotes an enhanced level of personal and professional growth in both ourselves and others